Dave-team/Knowledge-base/Productivity.md

 - There is nothing as useless as doing efficiently something that shouldn’t be done at all
 - The shorter the list of things to do / to work on, the more likely it is to focus on things that matter.
 - Granny’s rule: do the unpleasant before the pleasant
+- Work on one task at a time

 ## Process
 **Weekly**